eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 ![successful-login](../22-1-successful-login.png)

-After successful login, you will see Corporate Memory interface.
+After successful login, you will see the Corporate Memory interface.
 You can now proceed to the :material-arrow-right: [Getting Started](../../../getting-started/index.md) section.

-Do not forget to change the passwords of your deployment, especially if it is available from the public internet.
+Do not forget to change the passwords of your deployment, especially if it is publically accessible on the internet.
-For this, take a look at [Change Passwords and Keys](../../configuration/keycloak/change-passwords-and-keys/index.md).
+To do this, take a look at [Change Passwords and Keys](../../configuration/keycloak/change-passwords-and-keys/index.md).